El Mechouar Palace: History

 The palatial complex contained multiple residences, pavilions, and gardens, as well as other amenities like a mosque and a hammam (bathhouse).
 The main residences were in the form of courtyard buildings with a fountain or water basin at their center.
 During the Zayyanid period, there were four main palaces: Dar al-Malik (دار الملك), Dar Abu Fahr (دار ابي فهر), Dar al-Surur (دار السرور), and Dar al-Raha (دار الراحة).
 Three of these were built by Abu Tashfin I (r.
 1318–1337).
 Some of the palaces were adapted to serve for different seasons.
 The summer residence was built with mudbrick which kept the temperature cool, while the winter residence was made of stone which kept it warm during the cold months.
 Inside the summer residence was a secret passage to the adjacent mosque, which was used by the ruler during prayer time to move between the mosque and the palace while remaining unseen by the public.
 The passage could accommodate horses.
 The walls of the palace were decorated and rich decoration including zellij (tile mosaic) and carved stucco.
 Among the decorative motifs were Islamic calligraphy, including one sentence repeatedly inscribed which read "The splendor of God...the king that is in God" ("العزُّ القائم بالله.. الملك القائم بالله").
 One of the palaces studied by modern archeologists featured a central alcove at the back of its large audience hall, an element that had precedents in earlier Zirid and Fatimid palaces but distinguished it from contemporary palace architecture in other regions.

 Later during Ottoman rule, several rooms were destroyed by the Ottoman Algerian Beys during an uprising in Tlemcen against their rule.
-After 1843, French occupational forces took over the palace by force, destroying some other remaining parts of it in the process.
+The French, led by Marshal Clausel, came to the aid of the Kouloughli garrison of Mechouar led by Mustapha Ben Ismail in 1836, and evacuated them from the city.After 1843, French occupational forces took over the palace by force, destroying some other remaining parts of it in the process.
 The Algerian religious and military leader Emir Abdelkader stayed in the palace for four full years during the negotiations with the French regarding the Treaty of Tafna, but he left once the treaty was breached by French forces.
 During the French occupation, the citadel was converted into a military barracks and the palace was converted into a military hospital, when several parts of its historical heritage were destroyed.

 The ruins of one of the palaces that was used as a barracks by the French were excavated and studied in 2008.
 They were afterwards subjected to a near-complete reconstruction in 2010–2011 on top of the remains, which has been criticized by some scholars and conservationists.
 Excavations prior to the reconstruction documented a part of the original palace layout and some of its zellij decoration.
 The extent to which the current building reflects the palace's original design is unclear.